MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/Listening/Other/YouTube/Jentezen Franklin/Youtube - Jentezen Franklin - God Uses Life's Bruises.md

 ==2 Corinthians 12:9-10==
 https://www.bible.com/bible/59/2CO.12.9-10

-God broke the mans hip meaning he then had to limp and lean When God messes you up, he causes you to lean on Him.
+God broke the mans hip meaning he then had to limp and lean on his stick.
+When God messes you up, he causes you to lean on Him.